 Renee: You’re calling them out.

 The Pasta Queen: Yeah.
 Calling them out.
 So I love the fact that he’s always done that with me.
 I’ve always been, like, really rambunctious and insouciant and dramatic, ever since I was a kid.
 And he’s always like, “Come on, really?
 Will you stop it?”

 The Pasta Queen: And he brings me down to earth a little while I have my head in the clouds.
 He’s like, he brings me down.
 And it makes me human.

 Renee: Well, I imagine you guys have a—

 The Pasta Queen: If that makes any sense.

 David: It does.
 And it’s a great combination.

-Nadia: Yeah.
+The Pasta Queen: Yeah.
 And I love him, and he’s my brother, and we’re only one year apart.
-We’re basically twins.
+We’re basically, you know, twins.
 We’ve gone through childhood together.
 We’ve experienced a lot together, and grew up together, and we love the same music.
 We love cooking.
 He’s worked in restaurants for many years, so he’s even more obsessed than me with recipes and the way of cooking in Italy, and Italian cuisine.
 And anyway, so we’re basically a great team.
 And also my cousin is an actual chef.
-So that’s another added bonus to the family.
+So that’s another, just, you know, added bonus to the family.